Peter King (American politician): Irish republicanism and the IRA

 In 1993, King lobbied unsuccessfully for Gerry Adams to be a guest at the presidential inauguration of Bill Clinton.
 King was a go-between during the Northern Ireland peace process, and has said the IRA was a "legitimate force that had to be recognized" to have peace.

 In 2002, King denounced congressional investigation of the IRA-FARC links in the Colombia Three case.

 Although disgruntled by Sinn Féin's opposition to the 2003 United States invasion of Iraq, King supported bail in 2008 for an IRA Maze escapee, Pól Brennan.
-Brennan was facing charges for illegally entering the U.S. and was deported to the Republic of Ireland in April 2009.
+Brennan was facing charges for illegally entering the US and was deported to the Republic of Ireland in April 2009.

 In a 2005 interview, King said he had "cooled on Ireland", blaming an epidemic of what he called "knee-jerk anti-Americanism" that swept through Ireland after the invasions of Afghanistan and Iraq.
 "I don't buy that it's just anti-Bush.
 There's a certain unpleasant trait that the Irish have, and it's begrudgery ... and resentment towards the Americans."
 King said he had turned down an offer from the Obama administration to be the US ambassador to Ireland in 2009.
 At a September 2011 hearing conducted by the UK Parliament's Home Affairs Select Committee as part of its "Roots of Violent Radicalisation" inquiry, King defended his 1985 "If civilians are killed" remarks and extolled his role in the peace process as an "honest mediator".
 His office cited Congressional Research Service and House of Commons researchers noting that King became the first member of Congress to testify before a UK parliamentary hearing.

 In 2011, King said that his ties to the IRA had been "entirely distorted", arguing that if the accusations were true then "I doubt the president of the United States would have offered me the position of ambassador to Ireland."